 I'm pregnant with my second child and feel like I might need a refresher course, should I take your class?

-I love working with parents who have already birthed.
 Sometimes, despite our best intentions, birth does not unfold the way we expected it to.
 Many women look for a different experience the second or third time around, whether it's for a VBAC or simply because they have a clearer idea about how they'd like to approach the second birth.
 Even if you already know the stages of labor or how to time contractions, it's always helpful to reinforce that information.
 I will also focus on how to involve and include your older child into this new experience of being the "big sibling."
 You can schedule private sessions with me so that the content is tailored to your needs and parental obligations or you can join the group and make some friends who are delivering around the same time as you are.